Olympus E-M1 II vs Sony A5100

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M1 II has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the A5100 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Olympus E-M1 II, the Sony A5100, and comparable cameras.

 One feature that differentiates the E-M1 II and the A5100 is in-body image stabilization (IBIS).
-The E-M1 II reduces the risk of handshake-induced blur with all attached lenses, while the A5100 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-M1 II reduces the risk of handshake-induced blur with all attached lenses, while the A5100 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.